drzow/pi-server/README.md

 pi-server: Setup a Raspberry Pi to run Nextcloud, Plex, and Samba --
 Dependencies / Assumptions:
 1. This was developed on Rasperian 9.
+Testing is currently underway on Rasperian 10.
 It may work on other Debian-based systems.
 2. You are using a US locale and keyboard; adjust the keyboard file appropriately if this is not the case.